All STS students in the MA program and in the PhD streams must register for STS 501, 502, and 597/598.

 STS Core Courses

-STS597 MA Colloquium (Alison Wylie)
+STS597 MA Colloquium (Alison Wylie and Aryan Karimi)

-STS598 PhD Colloquium (Alison Wylie)
+STS598 PhD Colloquium (Alison Wylie and Aryan Karimi)

 STS599 MA Thesis